TedNIVAN/3runnerz/README.md

 # 3runnerz
-3Runnerz is a blockchain-based running application based on Hedera Hashgraph.
+3Runnerz is a blockchain-based running application based on [Hedera Hashgraph](https://hedera.com/).

-## Getting Started
+## Getting Started | Software

 **Here you will see how to run the app locally.**